Dallas Nursing Home Sepsis & Shock Attorneys

 What to Do If You Recognize Signs of Sepsis

 If you or a loved one are experiencing any of the symptoms of sepsis listed above, it is absolutely critical that you seek immediate medical attention.
 If symptoms are severe, contact 9-1-1 right away.
-If your elderly loved one experiences sepsis or septic shock while in the care of a nursing home, contact the Clinesmith Firm today and seek a new care facility.
+If your elderly loved one experiences sepsis or septic shock while in the care of a nursing home, contact the Smith Clinesmith LLP today and seek a new care facility.
 Our Dallas nursing home sepsis lawyers work with a team of paralegals, medical experts, nurses, and investigators to help build strong cases and prepare for litigation if necessary.
 Our goal is to obtain justice on behalf of you and/or your loved one and hold negligent nursing homes accountable.

 Trusted Nursing Home Sepsis & Shock Lawyers